yearn/tokenized-strategy-ape-mix/README.md

 1. Click on the `More Options` drop-down menu.
 2. Click "is this a proxy?".
-3. Click the "Verify" button .
+3. Click the "Verify" button.
 4. Click "Save".

 This should add all of the external `TokenizedStrategy` functions to the contract interface on Etherscan.